Nischaya008/ResumifyNG/README.md

 **ResumifyNG** is a full‑stack, production‑grade career preparation platform that helps candidates **optimize resumes for Applicant Tracking Systems (ATS)** and **practice real technical interviews** with an autonomous AI Hiring Manager.

-Unlike keyword scanners or scripted mock tools, ResumifyNG models how **real ATS pipelines and hiring managers actually behave**—combining deterministic scoring logic with large‑language‑model reasoning and ultra‑low‑latency conversational AI.
+Unlike keyword scanners or scripted mock tools, ResumifyNG models how **real ATS pipelines and hiring managers actually behave**, combining deterministic scoring logic with large‑language‑model reasoning and ultra‑low‑latency conversational AI.

 This project is designed to be: